 Do not fret, as Graana.com, Pakistan’s Smartest Property Portal, is here to give you some important tips on how to remove cement stains from tiles.

-Removing cement from tiles can be a messy job and requires you to be well prepared with all the necessary tools and supplies.
-Cement stains are resilient and often require a significant amount of elbow grease to remove.
+Removing cement from tiles can be a messy job and requires you to be well-prepared with all the necessary tools and supplies.
+There are different types of cement stains that are resilient and often require a significant amount of elbow grease to remove.

 - White Vinegar